openframeworks/ofBook/15_c++11/chapter.md

 ```

 ## Summary
-* Save keystrokes (and your brain from remembering type names) by using `auto` in variable declarations
+* Save keystrokes by using `auto` in variable declarations
 * `auto` takes the type of the right hand side of the `=` assignment, and replaces the text `auto` with that type at compile time.
 * `auto` is not a magic container which can carry any type of data, it simply gets replaced at compile time by whatever is implied in the code
 * You can't use `auto` in function arguments, return types and a few other places.
 * Use `const auto` for a const type, and `auto &` for a reference type